ClaudioESSilva/claudioessilva.github.io/content/post/2019-03-29-ssms-gui-not-working-try-to-use-t-sql.md

   FROM dbo.sysschedules
 ```

 Then, we need to change the owner to the login we want to use.
-For this, we should use the <a href="https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-update-schedule-transact-sql">sp_update_schedule</a> stored procedure on msdb database using the following code:
+For this, we should use the [sp_update_schedule](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-update-schedule-transact-sql) stored procedure on msdb database using the following code:

 ``` sql
 EXEC msdb.dbo.sp_update_schedule